ucgmsim/slurm_gm_workflow/workflow/e2e_tests/ReadMe.md

 optional arguments:
-  -h, --help            show this help message and exit --timeout TIMEOUT     The maximum time (in minutes) allowed for execution of
+  -h, --help            show this help message and exit --sleep_time SLEEP_TIME
-                        the slurm scripts
-  --sleep_time SLEEP_TIME
                         Sleep time (in seconds) between mgmt db progress checks.